lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-image-presets.md

 ---
 # Apply image presets or dynamic renditions {#apply-image-presets-or-dynamic-renditions}

 Like a macro, an image preset is a predefined collection of sizing and formatting commands saved under a name.
-Image presets enable AEM Assets Brand Portal to dynamically deliver images of different sizes, formats, and properties.
+Image presets enable Experience Manager Assets Brand Portal to dynamically deliver images of different sizes, formats, and properties.

 An image preset is used to generate dynamic renditions of images that can be previewed and downloaded.
 When previewing images and their renditions, you can choose a preset to reformat images to the specifications set by your Administrator.

-(*If AEM author instance is running on **Dynamic Media Hybrid mode***) To view dynamic renditions of an asset in Brand Portal, ensure that its Pyramid tiff rendition exists at the AEM author instance from where you publish to Brand Portal.
+(*If Experience Manager Assets author instance is running on **Dynamic Media Hybrid mode***) To view dynamic renditions of an asset in Brand Portal, ensure that its Pyramid tiff rendition exists at the Experience Manager Assets author instance from where you publish to Brand Portal.
 When you publish the asset, its PTIFF rendition is also published to Brand Portal.

 >[!NOTE]
 >